 Large Compute clusters of thousands of instances can use the File Storage service for high-performance shared storage.
 Storage provisioning is fully managed and automatic as your use scales from a single byte to exabytes without upfront provisioning.
-You have redundant storage for resilient data protection.

 The File Storage service supports the Network File System version 3.0 (NFSv3) protocol.
 The service supports the Network Lock Manager (NLM) protocol for file locking functionality.

 Oracle Cloud Infrastructure File Storage employs 5-way replicated storage, located in different fault domains, to provide redundancy for resilient data protection.
 Data is protected with erasure encoding.